Frequently Asked Questions.

 Please note that there are some functionalities that are not available in the new ING App yet (see them here).

-If the action is urgent, you can perform the action either on the legacy ING app or on online banking.
+If the action is urgent, you can perform the action either on the Legacy ING app or on online banking.

 This functionality is not yet available in the new ING app as we are working on it.
 You can still view your offers in the legacy ING app.